 In some cases, the current situation does not only catalyze the trends that have been present on the market for a while.
 According to the polish Department of Statistics, a perfect example of Poland’s fastest growing industries is “Professional, scientific and technical activities.”
 The year-to-year increase in sales of his branch in the first two quarters of 2020 amounted to 7 pp, which seems pretty impressive concerning the economic situation.
 This means that demand for some expertise-requiring services is increasing in times of recession.
 While this branch has not been present on the fastest growing industries list for a couple of years, professional governance appears to be crucial for business in crisis times; therefore, more companies are using professional and consulting services.
 Hopefully, this would be beneficial for the entire economy.

+What is the fastest growing industry in Poland?
 The fact of the whole economy benefiting from developing a particular branch is inevitable in the last case I would mention in this article – renewable energy sources.
 The presence of this sector among the fastest developing industries is not a surprise; while the companies and individual consumers seek cheaper energy supplies, and the technology itself is more and more accessible, the total power of renewable energy has increased by 370 MW in 2020 so far and now amounts to almost 9.5 GW.
 However, unlike in the previous years, the growth is driven by individual prosumer, mostly photovoltaic installations.
 Those factors combined should provide the Polish economy with cheaper energy and in the context of EU-regulations, which will undoubtedly increase productivity and investment potential.
 This means that probably the increase in value of some of the fastest growing industries in Poland will result in long-term competitiveness improvement.

 The year 2020 would be remembered as a year of a massive crisis caused by COVID-19.
 However, due to all the social changes the pandemics caused, many branches could have gained an advantage due to new behavioral patterns.
 Many industries have been rising rapidly in previous years(the fastest growing industries of 2020 are mostly related to alternative shopping methods).
 Still, in some cases, one-of-the-fastest-growing industry’s situation has suddenly improved.
 Indeed, though the entire economy is slowing down, there will be some enormous winners of this situation.